 Healthy soil provides a consistent release of nutrients to plants.
 According to the Rodale Institute, soil that contains organic matter is able to hold more air and water.
 Best of all, healthy soil can sequester carbon.
 Meaning, it can help combat climate change.
 Like humans, soil has its own microbiome.
 In fact, soil and the human gut have a very similar number of active microorganisms.
 That said, the diversity of the human gut microbiome is only 10 percent of the biodiversity found in soil.
 Having a biodiverse microbiome is key.
 When food is conventionally grown—due to synthetic pesticides, herbicides, and fertilizers—the health of our soil plummets.
 In turn, this may be directly tied to deficiencies in the human microbiome.

 Do I always need to choose organic?

-Buying organic, when possible, is an optimal choice — both for your health and for the health of the planet.
-Most importantly, it doesn’t have to be nearly as expensive and elitist as some people believe.
+No!
+When possible, of course, buy organic.
+It is the optimal choice—both for your health and for the health of the planet.
+It doesn’t have to be as expensive or elitist as some people tout.
 First and foremost, take a look at the Environmental Working Group’s “Dirty Dozen” list.
 In the very least, budget to buy these foods organic.
-Buying them frozen (organic) will almost always be cheaper, unless the produce is in season.
-Organic foods, in season, are almost always more economical.
-Case in point, organic blueberries are often more expensive in the middle of winter than they are in the middle of summer (depending on where you live, of course).
+Frozen (organic) produce will almost always be cheaper.
+Choosing what’s in season is economical too.
+Case in point: Organic blueberries are often more expensive in the middle of winter than they are in the middle of summer (depending on where you live, of course).
 More tips on eating healthy on a budget, here.